bitrise-io/devcenter/_articles/en/steps-and-workflows/step-inputs.md

 - steps
 - " workflows"
 - env vars
-summary: You can manually set up what version of a given Step you want to use in your builds.
+description: You can manually set up what version of a given Step you want to use in your builds.
 You can use different versions in different Workflows.
 redirect_from: []
 menu: